bytefish/bytefish.de/content/blog/face_detection_with_android.md

 The FaceOverlayView is responsible for drawing the detection results on top of the camera preview.

 The camera returns you coordinates in a range of ``(-1000,1000)``, so we need to map them to the coordinates of the View (see the Android Camera Guide on [metering and focus area](http://developer.android.com/guide/topics/media/camera.html#metering-focus-areas)).
 And it's important to keep in mind, that what the user sees is not necessarily what the camera sensor sees!
-So the function ``prepareMatrix(Matrix matrix, boolean mirror, int displayOrientation, int viewWidth, int viewHeight)`` also takes the current display rotation into account, so that the coordinates are normalized, translated to the views the origin and rotated by the current display orientation.
+So the function ``prepareMatrix(Matrix matrix, boolean mirror, int displayOrientation, int viewWidth, int viewHeight)`` also takes the current display rotation into account, so that the coordinates are normalized, translated to the views origin and rotated by the current display orientation.

 ### Source Code ###